 When disability strikes, it can feel like the whole world is crashing down.
 If you find yourself disabled, sick or injured, you are not alone.
 You have legal representation that can make a major change in your life.
 You have professionals in disability law that you can trust.
 At Khattar Law, PC, our attorneys are prepared to help you in your time of need.

-Our social security disability lawyers recognize that all disabilities are different.
+Our San Antonio Social Security disability lawyers recognize that all disabilities are different.
 Some are more severe and lasting than others.
 One type of severe disabling condition is that of post-traumatic stress disorder (PTSD).
 PTSD is a mental health condition that stems from a traumatic incident or event.
 A person with PTSD who remembers or is reminded by the traumatic event by a trigger may experience severe symptoms such as intense fear and stress to the extent that it affects his or her ability to function normally.
 It may last for extended periods of times and even sometimes for a lifetime

 In general, PTSD is a mental disorder that affects many people across the country.
 It can affect people of all ages and races.
 For many people, PTSD will last for years.
 Children and adults can both suffer from PTSD.
 Treatments may include medication or psychotherapy or both.